cloudfoundry/noisy-neighbor-nozzle/README.md

 the CLI tool.
 Download and install the binary for your local os using the command `cf install-plugin`.

-To see the top 10 log producers in the last minuted run:
+To see the top 10 log producers in the last minute run:

 ```
 cf log-noise